Nathalie Demassieux

-Nathalie Demassieux (1884–1961), was a chemist and French academic who specialized in mineral chemistry.
-She was, after Irène Joliot-Curie and Pauline Ramart, the third woman to obtain a position as a lecturer in a French university.
+Nathalie Demassieux, née Filatoff (25 August 1884 – 19 May 1961), was a Russian-born French chemist and academic who specialised in mineral chemistry.
+She is remembered for investigating complex halogenated salts of lead and the dehydration of double sulfates, publishing numerous papers in the 1930s.
+After Irène Joliot-Curie and Pauline Ramart, Demassieux was the third woman to obtain a position as a lecturer (maître de conférences) in a French university.
 In tribute to her legacy with the Faculty of Sciences of Paris, the Nathalie Demassieux scientific prize was awarded for many years by the Chancellery of the Universities of Paris.

-Biography
+Early life and education

 Nathalie Filatoff was born 25 August 1884 in Savenkovo, a small village in Tula Oblast, Russia.
 Her parents were Wladimir Filatoff, a Russian minor nobleman, and Marine Guelariev, whose father was Polish and whose mother, Adeline Louvier de Balmont, was French.
 Nathalie Filatoff emigrated to France in 1901 with her brother, Vsevolod Filatoff.
 They studied together during the school year 1902–1903 at the École pratique des hautes études, section of philological and historical sciences.

-Nathalie Filatoff continued her studies at the Sorbonne, where, she obtained: in 1909 the certificate of higher studies in mineralogy, in 1910 the certificate of higher studies in preparatory mathematics (there were 3 women out of 47 students), and in 1912 the certificate of higher studies in general physics.
+Nathalie Filatoff continued her studies at the Sorbonne, where she earned the certificate of higher studies in mineralogy in 1909, the certificate of higher studies in preparatory mathematics in 1910 (one of three women out of 47 candidates), and the certificate of higher studies in general physics in 1912.

-She changed her name to Nathalie Demassieux after marrying a professor of chemistry Louis Demassieux on 26 August 1909.
-Her husband was killed on 24 August 1914 in front of Noërs during the Battle of the Frontiers, during World War I. In 1913 and 1914 her first publications appeared in the reports of the French Academy of Sciences, concerning the equilibrium between lead chloride and ammonia hydrochloride and ammonium chloride.

-From 1916 to 1919, Nathalie Demassieux was an auxiliary teacher of mineral chemistry and applied chemistry certificates.
+She changed her name to Nathalie Demassieux after marrying Louis Demassieux, a professor of chemistry, on 26 August 1909.
+Her husband was killed on 24 August 1914 near Noërs in the Battle of the Frontiers, during World War I. From 1916 to 1919, Nathalie Demassieux was an auxiliary teacher of mineral chemistry and applied chemistry certificates.
 After becoming a war widow, she taught chemistry at the technical school from 1919 to 1923.